 At the same time, we want our readers to be able to evaluate our process.
 To that end, we review trading ideas from time-to-time and summarize the results of all our recommendations.
 We want to be transparent about both our winners and losers.

 If you are looking for a trading idea generating service that never makes a mistake, you have come to the wrong place.
-Our investment process is not perfect as we cannot see into the future.
-All we can do is assess the probabilities of success and cut are losses when our investment thesis fails to materialize.
-In the final analysis, we want our readers to take ownership of their decisions and become more skilled traders and investors by reading our commentary, white papers and trade ideas we present in real time.
+Our investment process is not perfect.
+We cannot see into the future with perfect clarity.
+We believe we have a process that puts the probability of success on our side.
+By sticking with our discipline, we believe we will be successful over time.
+When events manifest that is contrary to our expectation, we do our best to recognize the world has changed and cut losses as quickly as we can.
+Knowing that market prices can move swiftly and brutally, we generally prefer to use options strategies that pre-package our risk going in.
+But any investment or trading decision is the responsibility of our readers.
+In the final analysis, we want our readers to take ownership of their decisions and become more skilled traders investors by reading our commentary, white papers and trade ideas we present in real time.

-As a final thought, we look forward to having a dialog with our followers.
+As a final thought, we want to have a dialog with our followers.
 We look forward to your feedback and questions concerning the very difficult task of investment management.

 Michael Khouw is an Executive Editor to TheOptionsEdge.Com and a veteran of the financial services industry that began in the 1990s as a member and floor trader in the open-outcry pits of the Philadelphia Stock Exchange, the American Stock Exchange, and the New York Mercantile Exchange.
 Mike is a panel member of CNBC’s weekly TV show, “Options Action.”
 See Mike’s bio for more.

 Mark W. Guthner, CFA is an Executive Editor to TheOptionsEdge.Com and a veteran of the financial services industry.
 His skills and experience stretch across multiple disciplines including trading, portfolio and risk management, securities analysis and valuation, investment banking and financial technology as well.
 He also donates his time and talents as a consultant to the CFA Institute.
+He is also a Professor of Professional Financial Practice at Rutgers Business School, the State University of New Jersey.
 See Mark’s bio for more.

 Thank you for taking a moment to learn more about TheOptionsEdge.Com.
 Mike, Mark and the entire team at The Options Edge look forward to providing you with uncommon insights you may not find anywhere else.
 If you have any questions or comments, please feel free to contact us at your convenience.